 Uplifting stories of Muslim Women: Mena and Zena’s journey to changemaking

 Mena and Zena are driven for a more equitable world.
-As young changemakers, they strive for equal representation, diversity, and inclusion in literature, especially in school and local libraries.
+As young changemakers, they strive for equal representation, diversity, and inclusion in literature, especially in schools and local libraries.
 Mena and Zena demonstrate what it means to be driven by solutions, rather than discouraged by problems, by writing, normalizing, and uplifting the stories of Muslim women.

 In fourth grade, Mena and Zena Nasiri were tasked with a simple homework assignment: choose a historical figure and write a research report on their life.
 As Muslim females, both girls hoped to write reports on influential Muslim women.
 The task, it turns out, would not be so simple.